 If you intend to make things right with your legitimate partner, the first thing you need to do is take responsibility for what you have done.
 You have to acknowledge that the affair was YOUR fault.
 You have to believe this in your heart, and you have to communicate to this to your partner.

-This may be hard to do, as your philandering was likely justified in your mind by focusing on the inadequacies of your legitimate partner.
+This may be hard to do, as your cheating was probably justified in your mind by focusing on the inadequacies of your legitimate partner.
 There may or may not be truth to this!
 However, if you are to survive infidelity, it is essential that you take responsibility for what you did.
-Otherwise, your partner will likely never believe you when you tell him or her that you will never do this again.
+Otherwise, your partner will never truly believe you when you tell him or her that you will never do this again.

-Historical relationship problems can be discussed and fixed AFTER you and your partner are well on the road to relationship recovery.
+You and your partner can discuss and fix other problems in your relationship after you are well on the road to relationship recovery.

-Once the initial infidelity discovery devastation has died down, you can try to offer explanations to your partner regarding how you came to cheat, but not excuses for your relationship sin.
+Once the initial infidelity discovery devastation has died down, you can try to offer explanations to your partner regarding how you came to cheat, but not excuses for your affair.

 As the one who cheated, your primary task is to restore trust with your betrayed partner.
 This is not an overnight process.
-But if you do the right things consistently over an extended period of time, and you have a little help from the One Above, eventually trust and felt love will be restored.
+But if you do the right things consistently over an extended period of time, eventually trust and love will be restored.

 If you are a family member or close friend of the couple, you may be wondering, "Is there anything I can do to help them through this difficult period?"

-Remember, if the injured parties reconcile, you will need to have a good relationship with everyone.
-Don't destroy your relationship with someone in your family — you may not be able to fix it, and this can cause a family 'everlasting problem'.
+Remember, if the injured parties reconcile, you will want to have a good relationship with both of them.
+Don't destroy your relationship with injured couple — because you may not be able to fix it, and this can cause an 'everlasting problem' if they are family members.

 Fixing your damaged relationship can be an arduous task that requires patience and strict adherence to proven guidelines that are sometimes difficult to follow.